gnachman/iterm2-website/source/_includes/documentation-triggers.md

 </ul>

 #### Parameter?
-Various actions (Run Command, Run Coprocess, Send Growl Alert, Send Text, and Show Alert) require additional information.
+Various actions (Run Command, Run Coprocess, Post Notification, Send Text, and Show Alert) require additional information.
 This is specified in the "Parameters" field.
 When the paramter is a text field with freeform entry, some special values are defined:
 <table>
         <thead>
                 <tr>